Complain about a PIP decision

 - The people dealing with your claim were rude or unhelpful

-- You should have had an assessment at home
+- You think you should have had an assessment at home

 - It is taking too long to get a decision